Jagadish-2/DexMaster-PokeDex/README.md

 - Stay updated with in-app updates.
 - Share your feedback to help us improve.
 - Share DexMaster with your friends easily.
+- Enjoy the app in both light and dark modes, as it adapts to your mobile theme.

 ## Built With